Allied prisoners of war of Japan: Cultural impact and remembrance

-The harsh treatment of Allied POWs by Japan became infamous in the West and remains widely known, invoked in classic works such as James Clavell's 1962 novel King Rat and John Grisham novels, as well as modern works like the Call of Duty: World at War video game.
+Related are works about civilian, often female, internee, such as films Three Came Home (1950), A Town Like Alice (1956), Women of Valor (1986), and Paradise Road (1997), books White Coolies (1954) by Betty Jeffrey, While History Passed by Jessie Simon (1954), the play The Shoe-Horn Sonata (1995) and the TV series Tenko (1981-1985).

 Dutch historian Pieter Lagrou observed that "forced labor carried out in murderous circumstances by Allied soldiers and civilians in Japanese hands", alongside the murder of millions of Soviet POWs by the Germans, "are among the most infamous crimes of the Second World War".
 It has also led to the enduring creation of the stereotype of the heartless, cruel Japanese.
 It is however still mostly ignored or glossed over in Japan (see also Nanjing Massacre denial and American cover-up of Japanese war crimes).

 Number of POWs and mortality rate

 According to Yuki Tanaka, Japanese captured approximately 350,000 POWs; approximately 132,000 of them came from the Western Allied nations (British Commonwealth, Netherlands and the USA).
 27% of them (over 35,500) died before the war ended.

 The breakdown by nationality is as follows: